Cyber-Finn/Brute-Force-Password-Hash-Cracker/README.md

 # EducationalTool_BruteForce_PasswordCracker_PowerSet
 This is an educational tool that will help you understand how password-crackers work

-* Note: For easier reading, please navigate to the actual "ReadMe.md" file, and open it in "Code" view.

 ## Notes
 I do not endorse illegal activity of any kind.
 I also do not wish to enable anyone to perform illegal activity. <br>